What is eventing?

 What do horses and riders have to do?

 The dressage is always the first phase in eventing.
 Each horse and rider pair enter the arena in turn and perform a set routine of movements, which are marked by a judge or judges – at smaller competitions there is just one judge, while at larger events and the Olympics there are three judges.
-The dressage at the Olympics will be spread over two days because there are too many pairs for all to be judged in one day.

 In the showjumping, the day after the cross-country, each horse and rider take on a short course of coloured fences which can be knocked down.
 At most competitions there is only one round of showjumping, but at the Olympic Games, the team medals are determined after the first round and then the top riders go on to an extra round to decide the individual medals.
-The team jumping round at the Tokyo Olympics will involve up to 16 jumping efforts and the individual round up to 12 efforts.
+The team jumping round at the Paris Olympics will involve up to 16 jumping efforts and the individual round up to 12 efforts.

 How big are the jumps in eventing?